Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Methodology

 \subsection{Projected gradient descent}

-We propose a projected gradient descent (PGD) approach to iteratively refine particle coordinates, where each iteration performs a gradient descent to minimize the violation loss, followed by a projection of the updated coordinates back onto the box constraints defined by $\xi$.
-Alg.~\ref{alg:main} shows the pseudocode.
+We propose a projected gradient descent (PGD) approach to iteratively refine particle coordinates, where each iteration performs a gradient descent to minimize the violation loss, followed by a projection of the updated coordinates back onto the box constraints defined by $\xi$, as shown in Alg.~\ref{alg:main}.

-\textbf{Identifying vulnerable pairs and editable particles}.
-For a given linking length $b$ and error bound $\xi$, we identify vulnerable pairs using a spatial partitioning and cell-linking strategy, as detailed in Section~\ref{sec:fof}.
+\textbf{Identifying safe links and vulnerable pairs}.
+For a given linking length $b$ and error bound $\xi$, we identify safe links (for modes SC and HF only) and vulnerable pairs using a spatial partitioning and cell-linking strategy, as detailed in Section~\ref{sec:fof}.
 Specifically, we set the cell side length to $w\geq b+2\sqrt{3}\xi$, representing the maximum possible distance for a vulnerable pair.
 To maintain computational efficiency and avoid an overabundance of empty cells in sparse regions, we constrain the total number of cells to be no greater than the number of particles $N$.
-We then iterate through all particle pairs within the same cell or adjacent cells, using a directional search to avoid redundant cell pairs, to identify the set of vulnerable pairs and their constituent editable particles.
+We then iterate through all particle pairs within the same cell or adjacent cells, using a directional search to avoid redundant cell pairs, to identify the set of safe links and vulnerable pairs.

+\textbf{Active pair selection} (for modes SC and HF only).
+In SC mode, we compute the safe components induced by safe links via union-find and discard all vulnerable pairs within the same safe component.
+In HF mode, we additionally compute the FoF halos induced by potentially-broken links between contracted safe components via another round of union-find, discard potentially-created links within a halo, and preserve only a spanning tree of potentially-broken links for each halo.
+After selecting active pairs, we derive their constituent editable particles.

 \textbf{Gradient descent and projection}.
-The optimization begins by calculating the initial loss and terminating if it falls below a predefined tolerance.
-Otherwise, we enter an iterative refinement process.
-In each iteration, we first update the coordinates of the editable particles by gradient descent, and then apply a box projection to the updated coordinates.
-This ensures that every particle $\hat{p}_n$ remains within its allowed error bound $\xi$, effectively enforcing the constraints defined in Equation~\eqref{eq:optimization}.
-The process repeats until the loss satisfies the convergence criteria or the maximum iteration count is reached.
+The optimization begins by calculating the initial loss and terminates immediately if it is below a predefined tolerance.
+Otherwise, each iteration first updates the editable-particle coordinates by gradient descent and then projects any out-of-bound coordinates onto the box defined by $\xi$, enforcing Eq.~\eqref{eq:optimization}.
+The process repeats until the loss satisfies the convergence criterion or the maximum iteration count is reached.